10 best walking holidays

 In spring or early autumn, the Mediterranean is a wonderful place to walk; sunlit olive groves, rippling hills and fabulous food to indulge in after a long day’s hike.
 Head to Sicily, where you can hike up through the other-worldly landscapes of Mount Etna, or walk the spectacular Pantalica Gorge, home to a UNESCO-listed necropolis.

 In Cyprus, you can mix lazy beach days with hikes in the beautiful Troodos mountains, or across the wild, unspoilt landscapes of the Akamas peninsula, where there are no roads to disturb the peace.
-Check out this walking holiday in North Cyprus.
 Or head to Crete, the largest of all the Greek islands, where the spectacular White Mountains, sprawling ancient sites and long stretches of sandy beach offer a really diverse choice of walks.

 One of the most relaxing ways to do a Med walking holiday is a hotel to hotel trip, where your bags are moved between accommodations, meaning each day ends at a new, charming guesthouse or B&B.